Studio

 These following images show an initial FDM breast with uniform loading, a later (more accurate) step with non-uniform loading representing hydrostatic pressure, and the same model when loaded upside down (this is used to test range of motion)

-Each bra design is then tested using data from our breast simulation, and their performance is recorded.
-These tests can be visually checked using images saved by the tool:
+Each bra design is then tested using data from our breast simulation, and their performance (estimated pressure and total movement between loading scenarios) is recorded.
+These tests can be visually checked using images saved by the tool.
+See for example, these three generated bras and their visually represented performance under each loading scenario:

 The performances of these designs can now be plotted against design variables to get a sense for how variables in the design process effect performance, and what designs could be optimal: